 How does Low-E Insulation compare?

-If you want to know more about Low-E Insulation and how it works you can read our blog opposite.
+If you want to know more about Low-E Insulation and how it works, you can read our blog: How does Low-E insulation work?

-Foil insulation is a very simple idea; use pure aluminium to reflect heat back to the heat source.
+Foil insulation is a straightforward idea; use pure aluminium to reflect heat back to the heat source.
 So, why do so many companies get it wrong?

-It is possible to reflect heat with a single layer of aluminium, that bit is easy!
-The problem is, when you do that, it creates an increased risk of condensation forming on the surface or the product.
+It is possible to reflect heat with a single layer of aluminium; that bit is easy!
+The problem is when you do that; it creates an increased risk of condensation forming on the product’s surface.

-So, the obvious answer is to add an additional separating layer to reduce the risk condensation and create a thermal break.
-Different companies have tried to do this several ways, using various materials and methods.
-The problem is the materials and methods of production tend to create additional problem which then need to be dealt with.
+So, the obvious answer is to add an additional separating layer to reduce the risk of condensation and create a thermal break.
+Different companies have tried to do this in several ways, using various materials and methods.
+The problem is that the materials and production methods tend to create additional issues that must be dealt with.

 Outstanding Insulation Results